Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >Whereas Stranger's Wrath... at least in my opinion... is a much more consistent and consistently enjoyable experience from beginning to end.

 **Nemin:**
-Thanks for answering so honestly :)
+Thanks for answering so honestly

-In the meantime this person I mentioned above got one more question: How did the planning of locations?
+In the meantime this person I mentioned above got one more question: How did the planning of locations go?
 You briefly touched upon it above, if I get it correctly, you made an "empty" arena / area where the events happened and the artists later populated them with props and everything else?

 > **David Fried:**
 >Not quite.
->
->We would block out all the mechanics of movement/cover/etc in a barebones way.
+We would block out all the mechanics of movement/cover/etc in a barebones way.
 Then the artists would create the mesh/art on top of that.
 Then we would do a pathing pass so enemies could move around.
 >
 >Imagine a grid and you know there are X boss fights.
 Designers each get a boss fight to design and then you have to connect those areas to the main town.
 So someone has to block out that as well.
 >